Female condom: Awareness and access

 Recently, a number of initiatives have been undertaken by international and intergovernmental organizations to expand access to the female condom.
 In 2012, the United Nations Commission for Lifesaving Commodities for Women and Children (UNCoLSC) endorsed female condoms as one of its 13 Life-Saving Commodities, catalyzing inter-organizational efforts to overcome several commodity-specific barriers currently inhibiting women in the developing world from benefiting from this product.

-Price has been one of the key obstacles in expanding access to female condoms on an international level.
-Female condoms cost, on average, US$2–4, depending on local market factors.
+Price has been one of the key obstacles in expanding access to female condoms on an international level. female condoms cost, on average, US$2–4, depending on local market factors.
 At the 2012 Family Planning Summit in London, the Female Health Company pledged to increase access to the FC2 female condom for the world's poorest countries and announced a prospective pricing arrangement based on aggregate purchases and 5 percent free goods based on the prior year's purchases, together with a multiyear agreement to provide $14 million in training and education by FHC over the next six years.

 The Cupid female condoms have been sold in Kyrgyz Republic through UNFPA for their public distribution system.
 The Woman's Condom has been sold to the public sector in China.
 Globally, it is acknowledged that further price reductions are necessary to achieve universal access to female condoms.
 Based on market analysis it is expected that sustainable price reductions are feasible.

 Campaigns

 Prevention Now!

 The Center for Health and Gender Equity's Prevention Now!
-Campaign promotes the use of male and female condoms as a means of preventing the spread of HIV/AIDS; reducing instances of unintended pregnancy, unsafe abortion, and other unsafe outcomes of unprotected sexual intercourse; promote the sexual and reproductive health and rights of all persons; and expand choices for those living with HIV/AIDS.
+Campaign promotes the use of external and female condoms as a means of preventing the spread of HIV/AIDS; reducing instances of unintended pregnancy, unsafe abortion, and other unsafe outcomes of unprotected sexual intercourse; promote the sexual and reproductive health and rights of all persons; and expand choices for those living with HIV/AIDS.